-Shake up Taco Tuesday with these colorful Taco Stuffed Bell Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.
+Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 Everyone loves Taco Tuesday and Cinco de Mayo, and what could be better than a mashup of the classic stuffed pepper recipe with mildly spicy taco flavors for a new Mexican-inspired, easy weeknight dinner?